 Can we also include our own intentions in this rosary novena?

 Absolutely!
 Prayer is about giving God our best and worst and trusting Him to take care of us.
 The prayers of petition and thanksgiving are there to unite us all during this time.
 We all have our own needs and experiences that we will be bringing to God during this time.
 Don’t be afraid to be real with Him!

 This seems like its more for older adults or parents with little kids.
 What about young people in late high school or college with jobs and school responsibilities?

 We are all forced to “make time” for the most important things in life.
 This is a challenge.
 We believe we can all rise to this challenge—young people included—provided we believe in the cause, know we will not be judged on how well we do, and know we are not alone in this challenge.
 You may feel like you’re drowning in busyness and constant activity.
 This is a lifeline where you will be cheered on each day to keep going, even if you forget a day, so that crossing the finish line will feel possible even at the beginning.
 This is also a commitment though, so be prepared for the long journey ahead!

-What if it’s after August 15th, the novena has already started, and I haven’t signed up?
+What if the Novena has already started and I haven’t signed up or started praying?
 Is it too late?

 It’s never too late!
-Join in as quickly as you can, but don’t worry about the timing.
+Sign up and join in as quickly as you can, but don’t worry about the timing.
 God’s in charge of that, and He is the One who guided you here to begin with.
 Any prayer at any moment is a good start!